vuejs/v2.vuejs.org/source/api/global-api.md

 **Debug Mode**

-When `Vue.config.debug` is set to true, Vue will automatically use synchronous mode and throw a `debugger` statement when there is a warning.
-This enables the user to inspect the full stack trace in browser dev tools.
+When `Vue.config.debug` is set to true, Vue will:

+1. Print stack traces for all warnings.
+2. Make all anchor nodes visible in the DOM as Comment nodes.
+This makes it easier to inspect the structure of the rendered result.

 <p class="tip">debug mode is not available in the minified production builds.</p>

+**Strict Mode**

+By default, Vue components inherit all assets from both the class inheritance chain (via `Vue.extend`) AND their parents in the view hierarchy.
+In strict mode, components will only be able to inherit assets from the class inheritance chain, but NOT from their parents in the view hierarchy.
+When strict mode is enabled, assets should be either registered globally, or explicitly depended on by the component that needs them.
+When enforced, this could result in better component encapsulation and reusability in larger projects.

 **Changing Delimiters**